Here are the game trailers from Sony's PlayStation Showcase 2021 event

 While Sony hasn’t revealed when all of these titles will launch on the PS5, it did give us a glimpse at each title.

-From Marvel’s Spider-Man 2 to God of War Ragnarok and a sneak peek at Marvel’s Wolverine, below are all the trailers from the event:
+From Marvel’s Spider-Man 2 to God of War: Ragnarok and a sneak peek at Marvel’s Wolverine, below are all the trailers from the event:

 Marvel’s Spider-Man 2 – 2023 (PS5)